 Situations That Necessitate Changes

 Changes to a Power of Attorney might be required in certain scenarios.
 The principal might wish to alter the POA if the relationship with the agent changes, such as through divorce, or if the agent becomes incapacitated.
 Changes in the principal’s financial or health situation may necessitate different management approaches, prompting updates to the POA.
-The principal might also consider revoking or modifying the POA if an additional agent is needed, better reflecting the principal’s current preferences.
+The principal might also consider revoking or modifying the POA if an additional agent is needed, which would better reflect the principal’s current preferences.
 External changes, like amendments in relevant laws, could also impact POA provisions, necessitating updates.

 Conclusion